Zaphoood/sep-shapiq/docs/source/index.rst

 Here's a short example showing how to explain the prediction of a weighted :math:`k`-nearest neighbors model:

+..
+    TODO: Make sure all code blocks are ready to be copied and executed (don't contain any '...' in the instructions etc.)

 .. code-block:: python

    >>> from sklearn.neighbors import KNeighborsClassifier